udaychandra/antlr-json-query/README.md

-Extending JPMS to build cloud native modular services
+## Custom grammar to query JSON with Antlr

-* Java 11
+* Java 10
-* JPMS
+* Gradle
-* Module Layer
+* Antlr
-* Service provider
+* JUnit 5

-* Services DI
+Take a look at JsonQueryEngineTest to see a sample use case.